holly-cummins/catastrophe-cats/README.md

     gradle runServer

-The service should be testable on http://localhost:8082/rest/cats/cats.
+The service should be testable on http://localhost:8082/rest/cats/facts (you should see a collection of facts).

 ### Deploying to a single board computer